 The whole of the district east of Drury-lane, and bounded by Great Queen-street, Lincoln's-inn-fields, and Clare-street, is one of the worst possible in the metropolis.
-There are not such appearances of utter squalor and wretchedness as are to be met with in some neighbourhoods, still there are evidences of great misery and destitution, aggravated by filth, a teeming population, and the absence of sanitary provisions of the commonest nature.
+There are not such appearances of utter squalor and wretchedness as are to be met with in some neighbourhoods, still there are evidences of a teeming population, and the absence of sanitary provisions of the commonest nature.
 Wild-court is situate on the northern side of Great Wild-street, Lincoln's-inn, and it runs in a north-easterly direction into Chapel-place, which leads easterly into Duke-street, and westerly through Middle-yard into Great Queen-street.
 The court is paved throughout, and is about sixteen feet wide.
-An open gutter traverses its centre longitudinally, and other trans-verse gutters occur at intervals.
-Though presenting externally a dilapidated appearance, the houses are in reality substantial brick structures-the beams, joists, and other bearing timbers being principally of English oak, and in a sound state.
+An open gutter traverses its centre longitudinally, and other transverse gutters occur at intervals.
+Though presenting externally a dilapidated appearance, the houses are in reality substantial brick structures-the beams joists, and other bearing timbers being principally of English oak, and in a sound state.

-These 13 houses, which contain an aggregate of 108 separate rooms, have been leased by the society at an average annual rental of 15%.
+These 13 houses, which contain an aggregate of 108 separate rooms, have been leased by the society at an average annual rental of 15l.
 10s.
-They are all occupied at the present moment, and are calculated to contain 200 families, or about 1000 people.
-The court swarms with children, wretched-looking little objects, and the population is chiefly Irish.
+They are all occupied at the present moment, and are calculated to contain 200 families, or about 1000 people The court swarms with children, wretched-looking little objects, and the population is chiefly Irish.
 The men are, for the most part, labourers, but when out of work they "follow the markets," as the phrase among them is, and on Sundays they crowd our streets with baskets of oranges or other seasonable fruits.
 Though generally honest, some portions of the houses are occupied by known thieves, and a considerable number of destitute persons of questionable reputation nightly sleep upon the stairs, for which they pay no rent.
 The whole place is in a most filthy and foul state.
 The basements are unpaved and unoccupied, and from them the most horrible effluvia are at times emitted.
 There is scarcely a whole pane of glass to be found in all the windows, and the back yards, which are most imperfectly drained, range from not more than 5 feet to 7 feet wide.
-The mode in which the soil and refuse are god rid of by the families occupying the garrets of these houses would hardly be credited.
-It is thrown, in the first place, through a small aperture on to the roof at the back.
-It then passes along a 5-inch wooden trough, or gutter, fixed to the wall of the front room, and thence to a gutter behind the parapet outside, which presents the appearance of an elongated cesspool, disgusting in the extreme, and furnishing an intolerable stench.
+The mode in which the soil and garrets of these houses would hardly be credited.
+It on to the roof at the back.
+It then passes along a an elongated cesspool, disgusting in the extreme, and furnishing an intolerable stench.
 It is then carried off by the rainwater-pipe to the drains.
-Some of the troughs as they pass through the room are quite open, so as to expose the refuse to view, and others have flaps, which may be opened and the soil emptied into it, in order to save the necessity of conveying it to the back of the house.
+Some of the troughs as they pass through the room are quite open, so as to expose the refuse to view, and others have flaps, which may be opened foreigners." and the soil emptied into it, in order to save the neby of conveying it to the pack of the house.